 5. Costly: an automated test is like industrial equipment, you must first invest in it, and then look at the payback.
 And if the “machine” is constantly being repaired and upgraded, it may not pay off.

-1. Benefit from automation.
+1. Benefit of test automation.
 On the one hand, almost always the time for developing an automated test will be more than the time for passing tests by hand.
 It has to be a more qualified/highly paid specialist.
 On the other hand, if the automated test does not need constant updating, then it works almost free of charge.
 This is why the calculation of ROI of automation is very important.
 And has to be done regularly!
 We recommend analyzing the ROI of test automation even before the start of the project.

 2. The complexity of the analysis of the results.
 On the one hand, the developer of an automated test can make the reports understandable only to them.
 On the other hand, if you correctly approach the strategy of logging the results, then even a new tester will be able to understand at what step the automated test failed.
+Be sure to check out our online automation QA course.

 Manual testing is more suitable if you have: